onc-healthit/inferno-community/README.md

-[The Office of the National Coordinator for Health IT (ONC)](https://www.healthit.gov) and [MITRE](https://www.mitre.org/) are developing Inferno with the goal of accelerating adoption of open standardized health data APIs by providing robust and accessable testing tools.
+[The Office of the National Coordinator for Health IT (ONC)](https://www.healthit.gov) and [MITRE](https://www.mitre.org/) are developing Inferno with the goal of accelerating adoption of open standardized health data APIs by providing robust and accessible testing tools.
 Inferno is an open source project and welcomes contributions from the health IT community.